 If any building is in the agricultural field or is very near to the agricultural field and it is being used for storing agricultural produce or for storing agricultural implements or it is being used as dwelling unit by the farmer himself, such building is called farm building and its income shall be computed as per provisions given under the head house property and income shall be considered to be agricultural income however such land should be in the rural area.
-If it is in the urban area, its classification should be agricultural land.
+If it is in the urban area/jurisdiction of a municipality or cantonment board, its classified should be agricultural land i.e. it should be assessed to land revenue.